Special Events

 - World Aids Day

-Join Student Health and Well-Being to raise awareness of the impact of eating disorders across individuals as part of Eating Disorder Awareness Week.
+Join Student Health and Well‑Being to raise awareness of the impact of eating disorders across individuals.
 This week will include exciting activities meant to create discussion about our relationships with food and our bodies.

 If you find yourself struggling with your body image, know that we have support on campus.
 The SHW Eating Disorders Program is here to help.
 We also have a weekly RISE Workshop (Restorative Movement) to create a space to build a positive relationship with movement, and a Community Connections hour for students to support each other in their health journey from eating disorders.